Best Google Analytics Alternatives in 2026: 15 Compared

 The AI search traffic gap

-ChatGPT referrals grew 527% year over year.
-AI visitors convert at 4-11x the rate of organic search.
-But 70.6% of AI traffic lands as "Direct" in your analytics because AI platforms strip referrer headers.
-Your fastest-growing, highest-converting traffic source is invisible.
+AI search referrals grew 527% year over year, so they more than sextupled in twelve months.
+AI visitors convert at 4-8x the rate of organic search, so one of them is worth several visitors from Google.
+But 70.6% of AI traffic lands as "Direct" in your reports, because AI platforms strip the referrer header before the visit reaches you.
+Your fastest-growing, highest-converting source is sitting there unnamed.

-GA4 has no AI Search channel in its default channel groupings.
-Plausible shows the referrer domain but doesn't classify it as a distinct channel.
-Fathom and Simple Analytics treat it as generic referral traffic.
-Most tools dump ChatGPT and Perplexity visits into "Referral" or "Direct" without distinguishing them.
+GA4 has no AI Search channel in its default groupings.
+Plausible shows the referrer domain but does not split it into its own channel.
+Fathom and Simple Analytics file it under generic referral traffic.
+Most tools drop ChatGPT and Perplexity visits into "Referral" or "Direct" and leave them there.

-Clickport classifies every visit into 16 channels including a dedicated AI Search channel that recognizes 13 AI platforms automatically.
-I built this because I noticed a growing number of visits from ChatGPT and Perplexity in my own data and realized no tool was classifying them properly.
+Clickport sorts every visit into 16 channels, one of them a dedicated AI Search channel that recognizes 12 AI platforms on its own.
+I built it because I kept seeing more and more visits from ChatGPT and Perplexity in my own data, and no tool was naming them for what they were.

-This gap will close as other tools add AI classification.
-But today, if AI traffic matters to you, most alternatives are blind to it.
+The gap will close as other tools add AI classification.
+But right now, if AI traffic matters to you, most alternatives cannot see it at all.

 How to actually switch